 Claim tax relief for your job expenses

-One was you can save a little extra money is to claim tax relief from the UK government.
+One way you can save a little extra money is to claim tax relief from the UK government.
 You can also benefit from this if you’re working from home, although not as a result of covid.
 I believe you can save around £6 on your taxes per week if you’re working from home.

 Click here if you’d like to find out more.